 5. Jesuit missionary Alessandro Valignani (in the 1600s)6.
 Herrlee Glessner Creel [(January 19, 1905-June 1, 1994), note 1.

 7. Paul Mulligan Thompson (10 February 1931 – 12 June 2007), note 2.

 8. Joseph Needham ( http://en.wikipedia.org/wiki/Joseph_Needham )

 a.
 It is a symbol or an image.
-Thus, Chinese character set consists of innumberable multitude of exceedingly intricate unique symbols.
+Thus, the Chinese character set consists of an innumberable multitude of exceedingly intricate unique symbols.

 b.
 It is an ideal algebra, which conveys thoughts by analogy, by relation, by convention, and so on.
 It, without the intervention of words, conveys ideas through the sense of vision directly to the mind.